JamesStandbridge/wp-favorite-posts/README.md

 WP Favorite Posts is a WordPress plugin that allows users to mark custom post types (CPT) as favorites and view a paginated list of their favorites.

+## Tested up to

+Tested up to: 6.6.1

+## Stable Tag

+Stable Tag: 1.7

+## License

+This plugin is licensed under the MIT License.

+However, to ensure compatibility with the WordPress Plugin Repository guidelines, this plugin is also GPLv2 (or later) compatible.

+**MIT License**: See the LICENSE file for the full text.

+**GPLv2 or later**:
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

 ## Features

 - Add any custom post type to favorites.